ymann/sparknotesqa/README.md

 # Running the Sparknotes models

+There is a colab notebook (sparknotesqa/sparknotesqa.ipynb) to easily run this pipeline.

 ## 1. Paragraph extraction
 From the main directory, run paragraph_extraction.py to generate the paragraph extracted data.
 Note that for Infersent you must first download fastText vectors: